Christian CANNUYER et Marianne MICHEL

 Price : 40 € + shipping costs

-Corrigenda are available and can be downloaded for this volume.
+Corrigenda are available for this volume and can be downloaded. → Corrigenda

 During our excavations in Tepe Zarduyan,we have discovered a very large cemetery of the Parthian period from where a great number of funerary jars and coffins has been unearthed.
 We were surprised to see that the dimensions of some coffins reached human ones and were adorned with a lot of fine ornamental elements like bands, false handles and side handles.
 A survey on the site let us know that other coffins were buried here.
 Beside these great coffins, were a lot of poteries of lesser dimensions and different quality.
 We suppose that they were used as reserves of food for the deads during their journey in the neitherworld.
 Moreover and unexpectedly, we discovered traces of funerary architecture like partition walls dividing the area of the cemetery in different parts and isolating the ‘‘main’’ sector of the site where the great coffins have been buried. our future studies are to described the links between walls, the stone areas and the material buried in the jars.